Updated as of 8 December 2014, to reflect the latest wheels on the market and latest pricing.

 However, as a new wheel spinner, it can be hard to know whether or not a used wheel is in good working condition and operating as it should.
 In some cases, people are selling wheels that have sat unused for a long period of time, often deteriorating or having pieces run off without anyone even realizing it.
 And sadly there are a handful of disreputable folks selling wheels that they know have problems, and such problems may not be apparent right at the outset.
 Consider, too, that you may not get much (or anything) in the way of documentation or manuals with a used wheel.
 You may be able to find such information online, but it’s not a guarantee, and even if you do, accuracy might not be 100% either.

 Don’t rule out a used wheel, but if you don’t have an experienced wheel spinner handy to help you evaluate it, or you can’t check it out in person, or you don’t really know the seller, be aware there are risks and potential frustrations that you might encounter with your purchase.
-Excellent sources for used wheels can be a local spinning and weaving guild (where you also might find rental or loaner wheels), local fiber or yarn shop (perhaps they’ve got a for sale bulletin board), and several online sources, such as the Yahoo! group spin-sales (only for active members of the Yahoo! group spin-list, but that’s a list worth joining), the Spinners, Weavers & Knitters Housecleaning Pages, and various for-sale and marketplace groups on Ravelry.
+Excellent sources for used wheels can be a local spinning and weaving guild (where you also might find rental or loaner wheels), local fiber or yarn shop (perhaps they’ve got a for sale bulletin board), and several online sources, such as the Spinners, Weavers & Knitters Housecleaning Pages, Facebook groups like All Fiber Equipment For Sale, and various for-sale and marketplace groups on Ravelry.
 Although there are often used spinning wheels on eBay, condition is a much more hit-or-miss proposition with those wheels than these two sources; and the same goes for the classified ads in your local paper, or your local Craigslist, where you might get very lucky, but you also might not.
 If you are able to make contact with other spinners via the Internet, ask them to take a look at online listings for you and give you an honest opinion before you buy.
 You could save yourself quite a bit of time, money, and disappointment.

 A used wheel that isn’t in good working order can end up costing you more than buying new.
 This doesn’t mean there aren’t great deals out there, but don’t assume that $200 used wheel is actually a better deal than a $450 new one — it could easily cost you $250 to get it working again.
 Or more.
 If you aren’t sure, and you can’t spin on it, you may not want to take the chance.